adamkolekcz/adamkolekcz/README.md

 ---

-I'm Adam — founder of **Catermink**.
+I'm Adam — co-founder of **Catermink**.
 I work across the whole thing: product decisions, the full-stack app, and the infrastructure it runs on.

 ### 🍽 [Catermink →](https://catermink.com) — live in production